Soft skills & personality

 Everyone has a deep need to feel “ok” and to be accepted with their whole person, just as they are.
 This gives us a feeling of security and inner safety.
 We feel successful and lovable.

 From birth, a child senses that it is vital to be loved and accepted.
-When parents are in contact with their child, when they smile at it, when they care for it, feed it, comfort it, are loving, then all is right with the world for the child and it feels safe and lovable.
+If the parents are in contact with their child, smile at it, care for it, feed it, comfort it, are loving, then all is well with the world for the child and it feels safe and lovable.

-If the parents withdraw contact or even scold the child, become loud or impatient and show that they are not happy with the child, this creates a feeling of lack and insecurity in the child.
+If the parents lose contact or even scold, become loud or impatient and show that they are not happy with the child, then a feeling of lack and insecurity arises in the child.
 It no longer feels ok.
 This is an existential feeling for the child.
 Putting the love of your loved ones at risk feels life-threatening.
 Perhaps the child shows its lack by crying or by defiance, by annoying behavior or simply by obeying in the end.
 Particularly in the long term, a child will adapt in many ways to what their parents consciously or unconsciously expect of them.

-Later on, it will certainly be the boss or colleagues, customers or our partner that we want to please and whose expectations we want to fulfill in order to feel accepted.
+Later, it’s certainly the boss or colleagues, customers or our partner who we want to please and whose expectations we want to meet in order to feel accepted and accepted.

-You can always find someone to compare yourself to and feel bad afterwards.
+You can always find someone to compare yourself to and then feel bad about.

-Most people also have a whole series of inner rules and demands that they use to make things difficult for themselves.
+Most people also have a whole range of inner rules and demands that they use to make themselves miserable.
 And only when all of this is fulfilled does the “I’m ok feeling” arise.

 Do you also know this phenomenon?
 You can always find someone to compare yourself to and feel bad afterwards.
 A young female executive and mother once said to me: